 The carrying amount of the Company's financial instruments, which include cash and cash equivalents, restricted cash, accounts payable and accrued expenses approximate their fair values, given their short-term nature.
-The Company had no loans payable at December 31, 2021 or 2020.
+Additionally, the Company believes the carrying value of the loan payable approximates its fair value as the interest rate is reflective of the rate the Company could obtain on debt with similar terms and conditions.
 Certain of the Company's common stock warrants are carried at fair value, as disclosed in Note 3.